Tulle: Contemporary era

-From the 19th to World War II
+From the 19th century to World War II

 During the 19th century, the physiognomy of Tulle changed a lot.
 A railway station opened in Souilhac district in 1871 and the town was then connected to the national railway network via Brive-la-Gaillarde.
 At the same time, new industries were created, notably the firearms factory.
 In 1886, the latter was nationalized and settled in the new district of Souilhac, along the Céronne, a river that would provide it with electricity with the construction of a hydroelectric power station in 1888.

 From 1917 onwards, trains passing on the nearby tracks would supply the thermal power station with coal at the level of the present Socio-Cultural Centre.
 Up to 5,000 employees worked at the "Manu'" as it was then known.
 The Manu' was the economic lung of the city and influenced the social composition of the Tullist population, which was strongly coloured by the workers.

 The urban junction between the working-class district of Souilhac and the historic district of the cathedral is made by the urbanization of the current avenue Victor-Hugo.
 As in many other French cities inspired by the renovations of Baron Haussmann in Paris, the end of the 19th century saw the city open up, notably with the construction of the current Avenue du Général-de-Gaulle in the Trech district and the enlargement of the Place de la Cathédrale.
 At the same time, work was undertaken to limit the frequent floods and to clean up the city by burying the Solane river, which until then had flowed at the foot of the buildings.

 The city also acquired new public buildings in its role as the prefecture and main city of the department, such as the construction of the Town Hall (former bishopric), the Prefecture, the Hôtel Marbot (former Grand Séminaire), the Law Courts, the Post Office, the Halle-Gymnase (now the Latreille Hall) and the Lycée Edmond-Perrier, many of which were built in an Art Nouveau style.
 Completed in 1899, the Theatre is a monument of Anatole de Baudot, the first building of its kind in the world in reinforced cement.
 From the beginning of the 20th century, the town began to spread out on the very steep slopes of the valley and urbanisation spread.

 Tulle became a garrison town from 1841, when an infantry regiment settled in the former barracks located on the Champ-de-Mars, on the current site of the Cité administrative, along the Corrèze.

 From 1917 to 1922, Tulle was in the spotlight of the French press because of a news item.
 Over 100 anonymous letters were sent, denouncing all the secrets of the inhabitants of the city.
 The sender was actually Angele Laval, a spurned and insane woman.
 This fact inspired Clouzot for his film Le Corbeau and Cocteau for his play La Machine à écrire.